 Is your packaging recyclable?
 Prove it with a certification! circpack® can assess the recyclability of your packaging.

 - For plastic packaging we are an accredited certifying body of RecyClass.

-- For other materials, we have defined a proprietary certification methodology, called READY TO RECYCLE.
+- For other materials, we have defined a proprietary certification methodology, called READY TO CERTIFY.

 After providing us with samples and some input on the materials used, we will start the assessment.